-After selecting the '+' icon to open the add-item dialog, you may 'Load' alternate templates, to change the main page layout.
+You can 'Load' alternate templates, to change the main page layout.

 If you select 'Default' the layout will be set to the standard layout as shown in section Main Page.

 Selecting 'Empty' will clear all objects.
 You may start from scratch.